 The daily Breakfast Practice Club (with food delivered to the department) suits early risers, enabling them to get around 30 minutes of practice under their belt before school starts.
 There are supervised sessions in the evenings for younger girls, and as the Department is always open students are urged to use both moments of free time during the working day and also at the weekend.

 It is often assumed that there is an advantage to getting lots of exam grades under the belt before coming to Benenden.
 We are delighted to recognise pupils’ achievements before they come to us, but actually of more benefit than exam certificates is when girls arrive with solid technique and reasonable theoretical understanding, as well, of course, as enthusiasm!
 Guidance for levels for prospective Scholars can be found in the Music Scholarships section.

 Notice to start and cease music lessons should be actioned by completing the relevant form on My School Portal.
 Requests to start lessons can often be processed very quickly.
 In the event of a pupil wishing to stop music lessons, a term’s notice must be given, which can also be from Half Term to Half Term.
 Lessons are billed in arrears, except in the case of new girls whose first term of music tuition is billed in arrears.

-- Find out more about our stunning new state-of-the-art Music School and School Hall that are being built as part of our Centenary Vision.
+- Find out more about our stunning new state-of-the-art Music School and School Hall.